tian1989/portfolio/README.md

 # Let's work together
 ## My day rate is £60
+### My day rate is divided into 4 quarters to accommodate for the different volumes of job requests.
-### I will determine the time based on the volume of work amounting to the final cost of business, The price is accumulated through this method for example 4 x 1/4 = full day
+The price is accumulated through this method for example 4 x 1/4 = full day
 * **A Criteria fee to establish the parameters of each job is required**
 * **1 job request: a one time payment of £12.50 to establish the criteria of the job is required**
 * **Multiple request: a one time payment of £25 to establish the criteria of the job is required**